mrlynn/getting-mean/workshop/quest2.md

 hello world
 ```

 You're on your way to becoming a hero.
-Jump to [quest 3](../workshop/quest3.md) if you're up for
+Jump to [Quest 3](../workshop/quest3.md) if you're up for

 ## Weapons, Tools and Resources